 Assessment Tools: Strengths Tools vs. Personality Type Tools

 There are hundreds of personality and strengths based assessment tools available on the market today – you only need to do a quick google search, and it returns over 98 million results!
-So it’s not surprising that the use of workplace assessment tools is growing more than 10% a year, as more than one-fifth of companies are using these tools .
+So it’s not surprising that the use of workplace assessment tools is growing.
+Indeed, 70% of employers with 50 or more staff members are using these tools .

 Navigating this vast expanse of information can be daunting for any individual, HR manager or leader.
 We believe that strengths-based tools are ideal for leadership development and talent management for both existing and potential leaders.